J-umpy/Setsuna/README.md

 - Type '.help settings' and Setsuna will explain the rest!
 ## Plans
 ### Next Update
-- Say command
+More FUN commands
 ### This Month
 COMPLETE ~~Polling~~
-- "Say command" Make the bot talk!
+COMPLETE ~~"Say command" Make the bot talk!~~
 - Compliment command
 - Server-specific settings
 ### This Year
 - Hosting so you don't have to do any work!
-- Databases with SQLite
+- Database with SQLite
 # Support and Donations
 [Discord](https://discord.gg/calamari)